Jeanie Ellis, Counsellor (MBACP, Accredited) and Accredited EMDR Practitioner

 Training, qualifications & experience

-I started my career as a general nurse and I have worked in the NHS for the past 15 years as a Senior Counsellor and for the past 4 years have managed a team of counsellors.
+I started my career as a general nurse and I have worked in the NHS since 2002 as a Counsellor and since 2013 have managed a team of counsellors.
 I have worked in both the public and private sectors.

 EMDR Level 1, 2, 3 and 4 - Nov 2014 to April 2015